johnpapa/angular-ngrx-data/README.md

 > * Explain how to build and run the server.
 > * Explain how to build and serve the mongo db

+## Bad/surplus _npm scripts_

+We know there are a great many npm script commands in `package.json`, many (most?) of which don't work.

+They're on our list for future cleanup.
+Please don't create issues for them
+(although PRs that fix them are welcome).
 <!--

 >TODO: Fix the broken server-oriented commands in package.json